-Nerve Stress Relief & Pain Management in Abilene, TX
+Nerve Stress Relief & Pain Management

 The Spine’s Function

 The spine allows the body to be weight bearing and move around.
 It also joins the body together as one.
 Furthermore, it houses and protects the central nervous system, allows dispersion of the peripheral nervous system, and provides body/joint position information to the brain and spinal cord.
 So, any spinal function or dysfunction can influence the nervous system.